-1900 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:
+In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

-- data_type_name: represents the required symbolic name of the Data Type as a string. - version_number: represents the optional TOSCA version number for the Data Type. - datatype_description: represents the optional description for the Data Type. - existing_type_name: represents the optional name of a valid TOSCA type this new Data Type would derive from. - type_constraints: represents the optional sequenced list of one or more type-compatible constraint clauses that restrict the Data Type. - property_definitions: represents the optional list of one or more property definitions that provide the schema for the Data Type.
+- data_type_name: represents the required symbolic name of the Data Type as a string. - version_number: represents the optional TOSCA version number for the Data Type. - datatype_description: represents the optional description for the Data Type. - existing_type_name: represents the optional name of a valid TOSCA type this new Data Type would derive from. - type_constraints: represents the optional list of one or more type-compatible constraint clauses that restrict the Data Type. - property_definitions: represents the optional map of one or more property definitions that provide the schema for the Data Type. - key_schema_definition: if the data_type derives from the TOSCA map type (i.e existing_type_name is a map or derives from a map), represents the optional schema definition for they keys used to identify entries properties of this type.. - entry_schema_definition: if the data_type derives from the TOSCA map or list types (i.e. existing_type name is a map or list or derives from a map or list), represents the optional schema definition for the entries in properties of this type.